wangziqi2013/wangziqi2013.github.io/_posts/2019-01-19-delegated-persist-ordering.markdown

 has a dependency with a memory operation after the fence, and hence should wait until the fence is drained.
 Note that even if false positives are possible with a bloom filter, correctness is not affected, since in the case of false positives we only create more false dependencies.

+On the receiving end of the coherence message, it is important to note that when a coherence message with piggybacked entry ID is received, it is not always a persist memory operation.
+For example, processor 1 executes a store operation on DRAM address space after the barrier, and then processor 2 reads the same cache line.
+According to the transitivity of memory ordering, the read operation should be ordered after the barrier.
+It is, however, impossible to add the dependency into the persist buffer since processor 2 only executes a regular load instruction.
+If, later on, processor 2 stores the result of the load to an NVM address, the store should be persisted after the barrier, since the NVM store must be ordered after the regular load (core-local data dependency) and the regular load is ordered after the barrier.